Two Models for Surface Segmentation using the Total Variation of the Normal Vector: Numerical Examples

 \subsection{Fandisk Mesh}

 Next, we consider the fandisk mesh from \cite{HoppeDeRoseDuchampHalsteadJinMcDonaldSchweitzerStuetzle:1994:1}, which is available at the Wolfram Data Respository~\cite{Shedelbower:2022:1}.
 As above, we added Gaussian noise to the vertex positions.
 For this example, we consider two different label sets.
 The first label set has $29$~labels and they are chosen to represent the normals occurring on the round parts of the fandisk mesh well.
 The aim is to allow for a finer segmentation of the mesh on said parts.

-By contrast, the second label set consists of $50$ labels that are distribued uniformly on the sphere.
+By contrast, the second label set consists of $50$~labels that are distributed uniformly on the sphere.
 We obtain this label set using a Fibonacci lattice; see \cite{Gonzalez:2009:1}.
-The labels sets are visualized in \cref{figure:fandisk-mesh:labels}.
+The label sets are visualized in \cref{figure:fandisk-mesh:labels}.

 The results for the first label set are shown in \cref{figure:fandisk-mesh:nonuniform:atv-ltv}.
 For each of the two models, we choose $\beta \in \set{1/2, 1, 2} \cdot \TVweight^*$, where $\TVweight^*$ is the optimal parameter choice for the respective model.